 Entry fee: For Indian citizens, the entry fee is INR 5 and for foreign nationals, it is INR 125.
 For the Light and Sound Show, the ticket fee is INR 25 per person.

 Aga Khan Palace

-Yet another famous landmark in Pune is the Aga Khan Palace which was built by Sultan Muhammed Shah Aga Khan III in 1892.
+Yet another amazing landmark and one of the famous visiting places in Pune is the Aga Khan Palace which was built by Sultan Muhammed Shah Aga Khan III in 1892.
 In the history of India, this palace placed itself on a prominent space as one of the biggest landmarks in India.
 As an act of charity, the palace existed and the Sultan who built it wanted to help the poor in the region.

-The mighty monument is considered to be a sparkling jewel in Indian history which had a close connection with the Indian freedom movement since it served as a prison for Mahatma Gandhi and his wife, his secretary, and Sarojini Naidu.
+The mighty monument is an important part of Pune tourism and is also considered to be a sparkling jewel in Indian history which had a close connection with the Indian freedom movement since it served as a prison for Mahatma Gandhi and his wife, his secretary, and Sarojini Naidu.
 Kasturba Gandhi and Mahadev Desai, the secretary died in this palace.

 The palace is exactly situated about 2 kilometers away from Bund Garden in Yerwada on Pune Nagar Road.
 The palace presents Utalian arches and a huge lawn at the front and it houses five falls.
 The total area in which the palace is situated in 19 acres including the lawn and other spaces.

 Aga Khan Palace is one of the important places in Pune to visit which is an important archive as well that showcases the number of photos and portraits of the life of Mahatma Gandhi and other important figures of the Indian freedom struggle.
 It acts as the headquarters of the Gandhi National Memorial Society.

 Entry timings: You can visit the palace on all days from 09:00 am to 05:30 pm.